 After learning that IoT could collect data from multiple sources and deliver it over long distances, he created Knode.
 Knode is a tech startup that integrates new and emerging IoT projects for New Zealand businesses and consumers to monitor their critical assets.
 Knode enables its customers to collect, store, analyze, display and transfer data related to their infrastructure.
 Knode uses sensors, the Sigfox low power wide area network (LPWAN) and the Losant Enterprise IoT Platform.
 Read the complete story about Richard Wildman and Knode here.

 Incorporating new technology into any industry can prove challenging as major stakeholders or sole owners prefer to see results immediately.
 The power is not only in the preservation of time, but also in the ability to analyze the data.
 The Losant platform comprises all of the components necessary to take advantage of data immediately and can allow farmers or commercial farm owners to easily integrate data from multiple sources (weather, work schedules, asset locations) into one platform.
-If you’d like to learn about how IoT can add value to your operation, .
+If you’d like to learn about how IoT can add value to your operation, meet with one of our Solution Engineers today.